ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

 This dataset has been used in these papers:

-Visual Re-ranking with Natural Language Understanding for Text Spotting https://arxiv.org/pdf/1810.12738.pdf `Updates Coming Soon`
+`Visual Re-ranking with Natural Language Understanding for Text Spotting` https://arxiv.org/pdf/1810.12738.pdf

-Semantic Relatedness Based Re-ranker for Text Spotting https://arxiv.org/pdf/1909.07950.pdf  `coming soon`
+`Semantic Relatedness Based Re-ranker for Text Spotting` https://arxiv.org/pdf/1909.07950.pdf

 ## Motivation